 I’m certainly not the first to notice this phenomenon.
 In fact, this topic has been addressed by minimalist-happy professionals for more than a decade.
 (And probably much longer than that.)
 Some good science backs the minimalist practice, too.

-Science or not, though, this discussion could be founded entirely on the assumption that it’s just good common sense to let the body do what it’s meant to do, with as little interference as possible, from as early on as possible.
+Science or not, though, this discussion could be founded entirely on the assumption that it’s just good common sense to let the body do what it’s meant to do.
+With as little interference as possible, from as early on as possible.

-But I’m not the expert โ I’m just here to share my experience as a parent and spark your quest toward the experts โ so I’ll give a few good starting points to start gathering information for yourself.
+But I’m not the expert โ I’m just here to share my experience as a parent and spark your quest toward the experts.
+So I’ll give a few good starting points to start gathering information for yourself.

-From there, I’ll share my favorites for the best minimalist footwear for babies, toddlers and kids.
+From there, I’ll share my favorites for the best minimalist footwear for babies, toddlers, and kids.

 Here’s what the experts have been sayingโฆ